clyde1206/pchain-guide/pchaindoc/source/pchainclient/createyouraccount.rst

 			-priv_validator.json
 			-keystore/

-If you also running child chain and would like to mining on both main chain and child chain, your datadir's structure should look like this:
+If you are also running child chain and would like to mining on both main chain and child chain, your datadir's structure should look like this:
 ::
 	datadir/
 		-chaininfo.db/